thinkshout/thinkshout/blog/_posts/2016-05-05-see-you-in-the-big-easy-drupalcon-2016.md

 layout: blog
 body-class: blog-post
 topic: culture
-title: See You in the Big Easy for DrupalCon 2016
+title: See You in the Big Easy
 homepage: true
 author: stephanie
 published: true